element-of-surprise/bakedbaker/README.md

 #### GoFiber

 `GoFiber` is a incredibly fast framework for serving HTTP based on the `FastHTTP` package.
-The framework is optimized to be faster than all the web servers that Rust is producing, which makes it a good choice for a proxy.
+The framework is optimized to be faster than Rust web servers, a testament to its speed.
+This makes it a good choice for a proxy where you want the proxy to be out of the way as much as possible.

 With that said,, it certainly can be argued that we don't require the speed of `GoFiber` for this project.

-However, it does have a lot of support in the community and a vast amount of middleware that can be used to extend the functionality of the proxy.
-In this project I only use the `compress` middleware.
+It does have a lot of support in the community and a vast amount of middleware that can be used to extend the functionality of the proxy.

-For this project, I don't find that the standard `net/http` package is easier for people to understand (it is great, but has a learning curve for those not familiar with it).
+Because we aren't using the advanced capabilities of `GoFiber`, the standard `net/http` package was not easier to understand or use.
+And while there are other frameworks built around `net/http` like `Gin`, they are not as fast as `GoFiber` by orders of magnitude.

 There might be good reason to try and utilize `https://pkg.go.dev/net/http/httputil#ReverseProxy` for this project.
-But looking at it I didn't see that this was going to be simpler or easy to extend with middleware as `GoFiber` is.
+But looking at it I didn't see that this was going to be an easier solution.

 #### Variable Argument Types